stackforge/openstack-sdk-php/doc/streams-tutorial.md

 use the autoloader in that file to load the rest of the library:

     <?php
-    require_once '/OpenStack/Autoloader.php';

-    use \OpenStack\Autoloader;
+    require 'vendor/autoload.php';

     use \OpenStack\Bootstrap;
-    Autoloader::useAutoloader();

     Bootstrap::useStreamWrappers();
-    ?>

-The first thing the example above does is require the Autoloader.php file, which contains code necessary to autoload anything else we will need.
+The first thing the example above does is require Composer's autoloader file, which contains code necessary to autoload anything else we will need.

-Next, we call two static methods:

-- Autoloader::useAutoLoader(): This tells the PHP-Client to load any other classes on demand.
-Since we use this, we don't need any more `require` or `include` statements.
-- Bootstrap::useStreamWrappers(): This tells OpenStack to register its stream wrapper classes.
+Next, we call Bootstrap::useStreamWrappers(), which tells OpenStack to register its stream wrapper classes.

 In a nutshell, PHP allows libraries to map a particular URL pattern to a stream wrapper.
 PHP-Client registers the `swift://` URL prefix.
 So any